orionrobots/orionrobots.github.io/_posts/2008-11-28-clocks-clocks.md

 created: 2008-11-28 14:36:00
 description: clocks, clocks
 tags: [electronics, lego, makers, pic]
-title: clocks, clocks
+title: Making Custom Clocks
 layout: post
 ---
 {% include JB/setup %}

 It seems that a lot of people are trying to customise the idea of clocks recently.
-Along with Greg's Screen scraping train clock, the incredible motorised moving clock, you only need to look around to see many people are building variants on clocks.
+I've recently seen a [screen scraping train clock](https://makezine.com/2007/08/28/my-train-schedule-alarm-clock/), an incredible motorised moving clock and you only need to look around to see many people are building variants on clocks.

-Some crazy people, having seen the recent BBC TV series "Rocket Man" are making their own Orreries - which are at their core very advanced clocks.
-Another more unusual clock is [The Clock Of The Long Now](http://www.hlb.com/inovlog/archives/2005/10/build_a_simple_1.html) - which keeps time using entirely mechanical apparatus and is most intriguing as it can keep time for 10 millennia, using a series of binary mechanical calculation mechanisms.
-Being as much sculpture as a timepiece, it is shining metal topped with a mini orrery.
+Some crazy people, having seen the 2008 BBC TV series "Rocket Man" are making their own Orreries, clocks that models movements of planets.
+Another more unusual clock is [The Clock Of The Long Now](http://longnow.org/clock/) - which keeps time using only mechanical means and can keep time for 10 millennia, using a series of binary calculation mechanisms.
+Being as much sculpture as a timepiece, it is shining metal topped with a mini Orrery.

-Using the (interestingly named) [HOWTO - Alarm clock of the short now](http://www.makezine.com/blog/archive/2005/11/how_to_alarm_clock_of_the_shor.html) you can build a clock designed to work in terms of durations instead of set times - very good for working on sleeping in phased cycles, or getting that odd prescribed 8 hours (concepts which actually contradict each other unless 30 minutes of settling time is taken into consideration).
+Using the (interestingly named) [HOWTO - Alarm clock of the short now](https://makezine.com/2005/11/04/how-to-alarm-clock-of-the/) you can build a clock designed to work in terms of durations instead of set times - very good for working on sleeping in phased cycles, or getting that odd prescribed 8 hours (concepts which actually contradict each other unless 30 minutes of settling time is taken into consideration).

-Sometimes, a bedside table is low on space, at which point, its seriously worth considering the [Lamp Olock](http://www.makezine.com/blog/archive/2005/05/the_lamp_olock.html) - a clock build into the base of the deskside lamp, saving space, and looking rather cool and different at the same time.
+Sometimes, a bedside table is low on space, at which point, its seriously worth considering the [Lamp Olock](https://makezine.com/2005/05/06/the-lamp-olock-alarm-cloc/) - a clock build into the base of the deskside lamp, saving space, and looking rather cool and different at the same time.

-With the current iPod nano phase, using one to [build an alarm clock](http://www.makezine.com/blog/archive/2005/09/diy_ipod_nano_alarm_clock.html) is a cool idea, as long as you don't need to actually prise the back cover off to do it.
+With the current iPod nano phase, using one to [build an alarm clock](https://makezine.com/2005/09/21/diy-ipod-nano-alarm-clock/) is a cool idea, as long as you don't need to actually prise the back cover off to do it.
 Luckily - all you need to butcher is the iPod dock.
 Another variant on this just uses a
-[speaker system](http://www.makezine.com/blog/archive/2005/09/ipod_nano_speaker_alarm_clock.html) with the Nano.
+[speaker system](https://makezine.com/2005/09/15/ipod-nano-speaker-alarm-c/) with the Nano.
 Simpler, but more expensive and less featured.

-Those with much spare computer hardware, could make their own clocks with [Old Hard Drives](http://home.cc.umanitoba.ca/~umparekh/hard_drive_clock.html).
-Other comments on this were collected at [This Make How To](http://www.makezine.com/blog/archive/2005/08/how_to_make_a_h_1.html).
-With Red blue and white LEDs moving around illuminating the platter - it looks very cool, but it is one of the noisiest clocks I have seen.
+Those with much spare computer hardware, could make their own clocks with [Old](https://makezine.com/2005/08/30/how-to-make-a-hard-drive/) [Hard](https://makezine.com/2007/09/17/hard-drive-clock-1/) [Drives][https://makezine.com/2008/10/19/led-hard-drive-clock/].
+With Red blue and white LEDs moving around illuminating the platter - the first one looks very cool, but it is one of the noisiest clocks I have seen.

-If you fancy taking a tube out of a defunct scope (providing its not the tube itself), you can build a clock with one here:
+If you fancy taking a tube out of a defunct oscilloscope (providing its not the tube itself that is broken), you can build a clock with one here:
-[Homemade Scope Clock](http://www.makezine.com/blog/archive/2005/07/homemade_scope.html).
+[Homemade Scope Clock](http://www.webx.dk/oz2cpu/clock-scope/scope.htm).
 The reason (if you were wondering), it would not simply work with the inputs on a working scope, is that it blanks the point between segments of its curve - thus allowing many separate segments.
 Its very old style, and inspiring.
-The actual guys site
-<http://www.webx.dk/oz2cpu/clock-scope/scope.htm> has a number of free downloads to use with
-[PIC](/PIC) [Microcontrollers](MicroControllers) if you build your own similar clock.
+The site also has a number of free downloads to use with [PIC](/wiki/pic) [Microcontrollers](/wiki/microcontroller) if you build your own similar clock.

-If its all style, you can go for a master of style, by building this hand welded [Retro Ball Clock](http://www.finkbuilt.com/blog/nelson-lodefink-ball-clock-phase-1/).
+If its all style, you can go for a master of style, by building this hand welded [Retro Ball Clock](http://www.finkbuilt.com/blog/ball-clock/).
 Or for an even more retro fell, why not go for the [Nixie Tube Clock](http://www.finkbuilt.com/blog/numerical-indicator-experimental-1/trackback/).
 Now if you have never heard of them - Nixie Tubes are a very neat old display which were expensive yet very attractive in their time (50s).
 They are based on blown glass neon bulbs, and each tube has a filament for all its possible digits.
 Not easily obtained - but they have a very distinctive look.

 Now since we started on Lego, we will come back to Lego.
 Now we get one here based on the [RCX](/Lego+RCX) - <http://www.lomont.org/Lego/ClockI/ClockI.php> - what is odd is it has separate hands and faces four hour, minutes and seconds.
 However - it compares poorly with this fantastic 7 foot high, fully working [Lego Grandfather Clock](http://www.ericharshbarger.org/lego/clock.html) built by a rather intense Lego sculptor with a large portfolio.